belle2/basf2/online_book/prerequisites/ssh.rst

 Secure Shell (SSH) is a protocol to access other computers.
-It was invented in 1995 to make the old methods more secure but on first glance it still behaves similar remote shell or telnet from the eighties: You can connect to a remote computer to enter commands in a terminal.
+It was invented in 1995 to make the old methods more secure but on first glance it still behaves similar to remote shell or telnet from the eighties: You can connect to a remote computer to enter commands in a terminal.
 In the simplest case you will just type the name of the computer you want to connect to: